 JenKem Technology’s activated PEG aldehydes for N-terminal PEGylation are reactive towards the N-terminal amines taking advantage of the lower pKa of the N-terminal amine in proteins.
 The sterically bulky structure of JenKem Technology’s proprietary Y-shape branched PEG derivatives, consisting of two linear methoxy PEG chains attached to a central core with an active aldehyde group, may help to reduce the number of attachment sites to a protein molecule.
 Y-shaped Propionaldehyde PEG is reactive towards N-terminal amines in the presence of a reducing reagent at pH 5-8; less selective but more reactive compared with Y-AALD-40K.
 Y-shaped Acetaldehyde PEG is an N-terminal amine reactive PEG in the presence of a reducing reagent at pH 5-8; less reactive but more selective compared to linear PEG aldehydes.
-Methoxy PEG Propionaldehyde is an N-terminal amine reactive PEG that reacts at pH 5-8 in the presence of a reducing reagent; methoxy PEG Propionaldehyde with MW 20kDa, M-ALD-20K, is a PEG raw material for biosimilars of Peg-filgastrim, Peg-GSF, PEG-rhGCSF, or Neulasta® .
+Methoxy PEG Propionaldehyde reacts with the N-terminal of proteins such as human granulocyte colony stimulating factor (G-CSF) in filgastrim, at pH 5-8 in the presence of a reducing reagent .

 N-Terminal PEGylation products with molecular weights, branching, and functional groups not listed in our online catalog may be available by custom synthesis.
-Please inquire at email@example.com about pricing and availability of custom N-Terminal PEGylation products.
-For global distribution, please visit link.
-To order directly from JenKem Technology:ORDER ONLINE
+Please inquire at email@example.com about pricing and availability of custom N-Terminal PEGylation products, and PEGylation services.

 Y-shape Aldehyde PEGs